PinPoint

 What I Built

-My main focus was connecting the Spectacles experience to a structured backend and companion web system.
+My main focus was connecting the Spectacles experience to a structured backend and companion web system: the full pipeline from spatial capture to salesperson-facing intelligence.

 I worked on: